senaberfin/Sena-Berfin-K-z-lda-DSA210-Project/README.md

 ---

+## 11. AI Usage

+Claude (Anthropic) was used in this project for structuring the final report and improving code readability.
+All data collection, analysis decisions, hypothesis formulation, and interpretation of results are the author's own work.

+---

-## 11. How Others Can Reproduce This Project
+## 12. How Others Can Reproduce This Project

 This section is for anyone who wants to replicate this analysis using their **own** Netflix and step count data.